IlyaMatsuev/Apex-Trigger-Framework/docs/types/README.md

 ---

-### ITriggerHandler
+### IHandler

 Trigger handler implementation.

-`void handle(TriggerContext context)` - Method that will be called from the trigger, passing the context.
+`void handle(Context context)` - Method that will be called from the trigger, passing the context.

 ---

-### ITriggerErrorHandler
+### IErrorHandler

 Trigger error handler implementation.
 Called whenever an unexpected error occurs.

-`void handle(TriggerContext context, Exception error)` - Method that will be called from the trigger if an unexpected exception happens, passing the context and the exception instance.
+`void handle(Context context, Exception error)` - Method that will be called from the trigger if an unexpected exception happens, passing the context and the exception instance.

+---

+### BindOption

+Binding option for the trigger handler configuration.

+`Name` - Explicit name of the trigger handler.
+By default it's the handler's class name.

+`ErrorHandler` - Trigger error handler instance.
+Should implement the `IErrorHandler` interface.

 ---